I love animals but eat meat. And this paradox has haunted me for years.

 Each time I wrote about these efforts (and others aimed at showing my kids the source of dinner) in the Chicago Tribune, I got piles of letters from supportive readers—but also plenty of hate mail.
 Some of it came from meat eaters who believed it was wrong to see (and let kids see) the dying animals.
 But the meanest letters—the ones that made me double lock my doors at night—came from vegans.

 Some suggested I should die like the animals whose slaughter I witnessed.
-Others accused me of being an industry shill for writing about only best, most humane farms in the nation.
+Others accused me of being an industry shill for writing about only the best, most humane farms in the nation.

 This shocked me because most of the vegans I know are super nice people whose lifestyle seems driven by profound feelings of compassion.
 In fact, a few vegan readers commended me on the stories as incremental steps toward greater consciousness about what it means to end a life for food.